 - Increases circulation by stimulating nitric oxide, which enhances the flow of fresh blood and thus oxygen and nutrients to an area of injury to speed healing and to flush out waste products, toxins, and stagnant blood.

 - Releases muscle tension & pain by accessing trigger points in your muscles.
 Trigger points are well-documented tender areas which, when stimulated, release tension in muscle fiber.
 Acupuncture needles cause your muscles to release, thus relieving pain and tension.
 Read more about Trigger Point Therapy.
 Pain is a complex issue, and acupuncture is highly effective.
 Check out the research for detailed descriptions of how acupuncture reduces pain.

-- Produces endorphins (the body’s natural opiate-like chemicals) that reduce pain, relieve stress and give some people a euphoric “acupuncture high” feeling.
+- Produces endorphins (the body’s natural opiate-like chemicals) that reduce pain, relieve stress, anxiety, and depression.
+Endorphins give you the euphoric “acupuncture high” feeling.

 - Reduces stress via nitric oxide and vasodilation.
-The activation of the parasympathetic nervous system flushes out the stress hormone cortisol.
+The activation of the parasympathetic nervous system reduces output of the stress hormone cortisol.
 Stress hormones, while necessary in small amounts, are released much too frequently in most people and are responsible for damage at all cellular levels in your body.
-They age you, and can cause sleep disruption, weight gain, appetite disturbance, and emotional imbalances; so reducing this systemic response is hugely important in relieving poor health concerns.
+They age you, cause sleep disruption, weight gain, appetite disturbance, and emotional imbalances.
+Reducing this systemic response is hugely important in relieving health concerns.
 Read more about the research.

 - Stimulates the parasympathetic system which is our “rest and digest” system (in contrast to the sympathetic system which is our “fight or flight” mode).
 You may hear your belly start to gurgle when you receive an acupuncture treatment: strong evidence that your parasympathetic system has been activated and that your body is in restoration mode.
 By taking you out of “fight or flight” and into “rest and digest” mode, acupuncture tells your body to stop using up resources and start rebuilding and nourishing the areas that need attention.
-Meditation is another great way to do this.
+We only heal in a parasympathetic state.